SUMEETRM/sumeetrm.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm an ML Researcher studying Computer Science at UC Berkeley.
+I'm Sumeet Motwani, an ML Researcher studying Computer Science at UC Berkeley.
 I'm working on Multiagent Systems, Cyberdefense, RL, and ML Safety.

 I've been involved with Redwood Research, Solana Labs, Convergent Finance, and GEn1E, and am currently with BAIR, FoLI, and independent research collaborator groups.